nim-lang/Nim/doc/manual.md

   doAssert sizeof(EventType) == sizeof(uint32)
   ```

-`size pragma` can also specifys the size of importc incomplete object type
+`size pragma` can also specify the size of importc incomplete object type
 so that you can get the size of it at compile time even if it was declared without fields.

   ```Nim